karthik8239/webscrapper/README.md

 ## Configuration File
 config.json file in the project root directory with the following content:

-Customize the content for the required date,url of website you want to scrap the data {
+Customize the content for the required date,url of website you want to scrap the data:

+{
   "date": "MM/DD/YYYY",
   "bucket_name": "your-s3-bucket-name",